AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-03-09-immutable-component-input-from-observable.markdown

 <child-component [person]="selectedPerson" (onChange)="save($event)"></child-component>
 {% endhighlight %}

-But as soon as this the **selectedPerson** object gets populated as a result of subscribing to an observable, the undefined errors start appearing.
+But as soon as this the **selectedPerson** object was populated by subscribing to an observable, the undefined errors started to appear.

 There had to be a way to solve this without using ***ngIf** or sacrificing the immutable input.

 The reason I do not like solving this with ***ngIf** is that overuse can cause some issues, from confusing assistive technologies to problems with CSS animation.
 No, we should try to solve this using the shiny tools that Angular2 gives us.

-Yes, it gives us a very natural way to directly subscribe to an **Observable** stream by using the **Async pipe**.
+And it indeed gives us a very natural way to directly subscribe to an **Observable** stream in your HTML by using the **Async pipe**.

-So in the parent component I would store the **Observable** in **selectedPerson**:
+So in the parent component we could store the **Observable** in **selectedPerson**:

 {% highlight javascript %}
 this.selectedPerson = this.someService.getPersonFromObservable();